91247686/Bootleg-Walkers/Bootleg Walkers/README.md

 * - First you'll need the schematics (unless you're making a scrap walker, in which case "R"ead the broken Chicken Walker), then it's a matter of accruing the resources needed to construct a Walker Chassis, and after that, an Unarmed Walker.
 Then decide which flavour of death you wish to rain upon your enemies, and construct the finished walker.

 # Created by Feasts Upon Stars/Aggregate, for Cataclysm: Dark Days Ahead.
-Please contact me before altering and/or distributing this mod.